Pathologies: Stroke, Anoxia, Post-traumatic Stress Disorder, Trauma

 Team leader: Isabelle Loubinoux

-Located at Purpan Hospital, the unit owns a Philips 3T MRI, high density EEG, TMS, tDCS, Movement laboratory , and L2 (cell culture) laboratory.
-She has access to the PET center, to the Primate and Rodent animal facilities and to a µIRM and a µTEP scanner (CREFRE).
+Located at Purpan Hospital, the unit owns a Philips 3T MRI, high density EEG, TMS, tDCS, Movement laboratory , and a safety Level2 cell culture laboratory.
+It has access to the PET center, to the Primate and Rodent animal facilities and to a µIRM and a µTEP scanner (CREFRE).

 Therapeutic projects are based on brain stimulation tools and techniques promoting post-injury brain plasticity.